Data Pool

 Managing Access to Non-Public Pools

-For pools with non-public data, access to files under /pools/data/PROJECT/POOL/VERSION/data
+For pools with non-public data, access to files under /pools/data/PROJECT/POOL/VERSION/content

 is restricted via ACL.